jspiew/spfx-spgroupsadministrationpanel/README.md

 ## spfx-groupmanager

 ## Summary
 This webparts lets users manage SharePoint Groups in a modern environment.
+The use case this webpart was written to handle, is when business administrators of the site are supposed to manage only a couple of groups within the site.
+Instead of giving them link to the groups list (or creating a page with links to those groups), you can use that webpart to display to the user just the groups that they'd be interested in.
+Also, unlike standard group management in SharePoint, using this webpart does not force the use to leave the modern pages.

 ![1][figure1]
 ![2][figure2]